Schema Upgrades

 Non-Blocking Operations (this feature is part of Galera Cluster Enterprise Edition)

 When you want an online schema change to replicate through the cluster, but are worried that long-running DDL statements block cluster updates, use the Non-Blocking Operations method.
-You would do this with the SET statement like so:
+You can do this with a global SET statement, as follows:

 SET GLOBAL wsrep_OSU_method='NBO';